geo-python/site/source/lessons/L7/python-plotting.rst

 Do you need to know them all?
 Of course not.
 Not even we do.
-It is not even rational for trying to use them all, instead you should start by learning to use one of them that suits your needs and then later extend your knowledge and skills to other visualizing libraries when necessary.
+It is not even reasonable to use them all.
+Instead you should start by learning to use one that suits your needs and then later extend your knowledge and skills to other visualization libraries when necessary.
-In our courses, we will be start our plotting experiments with Matplotlib and Plotly that makes it possible to store and show our interactive plots in the web.

 .. note::

-   Later, in the Automating GIS processes course, we will be learning a little bit of Bokeh as well.
+   In the Automating GIS processes course we will be learning a bit of some other plotting libraries not used in the Geo-Python course.
-   We will likely work also in Matplotlib in the Introduction to Quantitative Geology course.